Subject area: Veterinary Medicine

 Are there additional costs?

-Additional costs include compulsory specialised equipment and protective clothing (estimated at £150), locker deposits (£15) and transportation to Easter Bush.
+Additional costs include compulsory specialised equipment and protective clothing (estimated at £150), and locker deposits (£15), and you will incur travel costs getting to Easter Bush.
 Using public transport from the city centre will cost around £525 a year, which we will proportionally subsidise in line with your year of study.

 In addition, extramural study (externships) of 38 weeks will incur additional accommodation and travel costs.
 Limited grant funding may be available from the University, but is unlikely to cover the full costs of extramural study.
 For international students, your immigration application may include a healthcare surcharge of around £150 a year.

-Teaching takes place at the Easter Bush campus, home to the Hospital for Small Animals, the Large Animal Hospitals, the new, state-of-the-art teaching facilities and the world renowned Roslin Institute.
+Teaching takes place at the Easter Bush campus, home to the Hospital for Small Animals, Large Animal Hospitals, the new, state-of-the-art teaching facilities and the world-renowned Roslin Institute.

 Nearby is Langhill, the School's 250-hectare livestock farm, where you will learn animal handling and farm animal medicine.
 Our unique Exotic Animals and Wildlife Service provides you with first-hand experience of dealing with pets such as rabbits and tortoises, as well as wildlife native to the UK.